 Healthcare providers are busy enough without having to stress about insurance claims, which is why so many of them struggle to recoup all that they are owed.
-The rule of thumb is that your practice should reasonably expect to receive between 96% and 99% of all monies owed, yet many counselors see less that 85% paid out in insurance claims.
-With a little bit of planning and foresight that number can quickly get back up to where it should be.
+The rule of thumb is that your practice should reasonably expect to receive between 96% and 99% of all monies owed, yet many counselors see less than 85% paid out in insurance claims.
+With a little bit of planning and foresight, that number can quickly get back up to where it should be.

 There are 17 common reasons that explain why claims go unpaid, and they are: